open-mmlab/mmdetection3d/configs/ssn/README.md

 ## Introduction

-We implement PointPillars with Shape-aware grouping heads used in the SSN and provide the results and checkpoints on Lyft datasets.
+We implement PointPillars with Shape-aware grouping heads used in the SSN and provide the results and checkpoints on the nuScenes and Lyft dataset.

 ```
 @inproceedings{zhu2020ssn,